+2.3 What rights does copyright grant to the rights holder?

 The ICL sets out the rights (both moral and economic) subsisting in copyright works that are the exclusive rights of the rights holder (before any licences are granted).
 They include the right to:

 - use of their work

 - publication of the work or lending of the work to the public

 - reproduction of the work

 - elaboration of the work

 - synchronisation

 - economic exploitation of the work

 - issuing copies and the renting or lending of the work to the public

-- showing or playing the work to the public
+- showing or playing the work to the public.

-- rights holders also have the moral rights described in question 2.4.